Poplar Bluff, Missouri

-Poplar Bluff is a medium city in Butler County in Southeast Missouri, United States.
+Poplar Bluff is a city in Butler County in southeastern Missouri, United States.
 It is the county seat of Butler County and is known as "The Gateway to the Ozarks" among other names.
 The population was 16,225 at the 2020 census.
 The Poplar Bluff Micropolitan Statistical Area consists of all of Butler County.
 The city is at the crossroads of U.S. Route 60 and U.S. Route 67.

 History

 The French were the first Europeans to assert any territorial rights over the Poplar Bluff area.
-The French held the area until 1770 when it was ceded by treaty to Spain.
+The French held the area until 1771 when it was ceded by treaty to Spain.
 Spain held the area until 1802 when it was returned to France.
-During this time the area of Poplar Bluff, as well as all of Butler County, held almost no European settlements until 1819, when the first white settler family moved into the Poplar Bluff area.
+The area that would become Poplar Bluff and Butler County had no permanent European settlement until 1819, when the first white family moved into the area.
 It was reported that about 300 Native Americans resided in the area at that time.

-The earliest permanent settlements in what is now Butler County occurred in the early 19th century along the Natchitoches Trail, an old Native American Trail west of what is now Poplar Bluff on Ten Mile Creek and Cane Creek.
+The earliest permanent settlements in what is now Butler County occurred in the early 19th century along the Natchitoches Trail, an old Native American trail west of what is now Poplar Bluff on Ten Mile Creek and Cane Creek.
 Butler County was organized in 1849 and Poplar Bluff was chosen as the county seat.
 In 1855 the first courthouse was built and the town grew.

-In 1927 a tornado leveled most of the city, especially the original business district along Main and Broadway streets.
+A tornado leveled most of the city, especially the original business district along Main and Broadway streets, on May 9, 1927.
 The tornado killed 98 people, tying it as the seventeenth deadliest tornado in U.S. history.
+On March 15, 2025, a low end EF3 tornado hit the western and north western part of town, killing one person and damaging many structures.

 Several buildings in Poplar Bluff are listed on the National Register of Historic Places, including the Butler County Courthouse, Cynthia-Kinzer Historic District, Alfred W. Greer House, Hargrove Pivot Bridge, Mark Twain School, J. Herbert Moore House, Thomas Moore House, Moore-Dalton House, North Main Street Historic District, John Archibald Phillips House, Poplar Bluff Commercial Historic District, Poplar Bluff Public Library, Rodgers Theatre Building, South Sixth Street Historic District, St. Louis, Iron Mountain and Southern Railroad Depot, St. Louis-San Francisco Railroad Depot, Wheatley Public School, Williams-Gierth House, Williamson-Kennedy School, Wright-Dalton-Bell-Anchor Department Store Building, and Zehe Building.